 The best part is that you don’t need different code for various screen sizes.

-They are visible in the same way for web, mobile – web and mobile apps.
+They are visible in the same way for the web, mobile – web and mobile apps.

 - Still Effective for Creating Brand Awareness